cran-task-views/ReproducibleResearch/ReproducibleResearch.md

   for data analysis, drake rebuilds intermediate data objects when their dependencies change, and it skips work when the results are already up to date.
-- `r pkg("flowr")`: This framework allows you to design and implement complex pipelines, and deploy them on your institution's computing cluster.
 - `r pkg("maestro")`: Framework for creating and orchestrating data pipelines.
   Organize, orchestrate, and monitor multiple pipelines in a single project.
 Use tags to decorate functions with scheduling parameters and configuration.